Armond-Guze/project-3/README.md

 # React + Vite

+Trip Junkie is your ultimate destination for discovering top trending travel destinations, checking their weather, and planning your next adventure!

+Whether you're dreaming of sunny beaches, snowy mountains, or bustling cities, we've got you covered.

+Start exploring now and turn your travel dreams into reality!

+## Description

+Planning on taking a trip?
+Trip Junkie is the location for you!
+Our application allows users to search and favorite desired locations.

+Trending locations are displayed for simplicity and name any location on earth and you are able to see the weather and adjust your trip accordingly!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: